ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 > I think it’s also easier for a new Ranger to on-board the program.
 There is no more Ruck guide and other stuff.
 You just follow aka.ms/sos and you’re done.  - WK

 In the past, new members had to read process documents such as the Ruck Guide and go through a period of mentoring to become productive members of the group.
-Now, all they need to do is follow the Rangers’ landing site at [aka.ms/sos](htpps://aka.ms/sos) to be up to date on all ongoing projects and teams.
+Now, all they need to do is follow the Rangers’ internal landing site at [aka.ms/sos](htpps://aka.ms/sos) to be up to date on all ongoing projects and teams.
 The _sos_ page is created and maintained by the Ranger PM and provides a "home page" for new Rangers.
 The page was created using simple markdown and is just a simple _readme.md_ file for the main team project in our repository on VSTS.

 In other words, the resources that they need are all neatly organized and available on demand (“*pull*” instead of the previous “*push*” of having a mentor send them artifacts to consume).
 All a new Rangers needs to bring is their experience and passion for all things ALM.

-> **DONE:EDWARD** - **DougE: Example of how you did it?
-What resources/tools did you use?**

 ## Cons of the Ranger transformation